skier233/nsfw_ai_model_server/README.md

 ## Get Started

-To see the benefits of NSFW AI Tagging for yourself, feel free to join as a Patron Member or try the free AI model:
+To see the benefits of AI Tagging for yourself, feel free to join as a Patron Member or try the free AI model:

 [Quickstart Guide](https://github.com/skier233/nsfw_ai_model_server/wiki/NSFW-AI-Tagging-Quickstart-Guide)